arpit-mittal-ds/Data-Architect/3 - Designing Data Systems/Lesson-4-Data-Warehouse/ReadMe.md

 In the real world, it is possible to have a fact table that contains no measures or facts.
 These tables are called "factless fact tables", or "junction tables".

-The factless fact tables may be used for modeling many-to-many relationships or for capturing timestamps of events.[1]
+The factless fact tables may be used for modeling many-to-many relationships or for capturing timestamps of events.

+Contain transactional data with every attribute associated with the transaction.
+Many of these attributes keep repetitive values.

+Hierarchical relationships are not represented.

+All dimension will have 1 to many relationships either with sub-dimension tables or Fact tables

+**Fact types**

+Transaction - All transactions, at a grain level, are recorded in the Transaction fact table.

+Periodic snapshot - Especially for the business operations team, values such as total sales and count of items by location for every minute(or specified time duration).
+This can identify trends that allow them to prepare for scaling as needed.

+Accumulating snapshot - Recording the start and end times of each activity or workflow.
+It helps to troubleshoot the slowness of certain time/date ranges.

 ### Dimensions